armbian/documentation/docs/Developer-Guide_Build-Commands.md

 A patch to recreate the changes introduced to the u-boot tree is presented and the prompt "Are you happy with this patch?".
-You can response
+You can respond
-`yes` to accept the patch as-is and generate the output patch file, `stop` to abort the command without producing the outpu patch file, or anything else to loop back, to make futher changes.
+`yes` to accept the patch as-is and generate the output patch file, `stop` to abort the command without producing the output patch file, or anything else to loop back, to make further changes.

 Instead of creating them while running `uboot-patch`, new device tree files should be created in the relevant `dt` directory under